* Lawmakers resolve to pass new budget by May

 The Nigerian government said on its official Twitter account on Thursday that only 214 individuals in the entire country pay 20 million naira or more ($65,232) in tax annually.

 That low number does not reflect the riches amongst Nigeria’s population of more than 180 million, with no shortage of ultra-wealthy individuals sitting on some of the largest oil reserves in the world.

 The lack of taxation, one of the lowest rates in the world at just 6 percent of gross domestic product (GDP), has been a thorn in Nigeria’s side for decades.
 But the issue has come to a head in recent months as the government tries to secure loans of at least $1.4 billion from international lenders.

 Months of disagreements over the details of last year’s budget - passed in May 2016 - also deepened the economic crisis.

 Lawmakers had hoped to pass this year’s budget before the end of March, but on Monday the senator who chairs the budget committee said it was likely to be passed before May and last year’s budget remains valid until May 5.

-Nigeria released an Economic Recovery and Growth Plan (ERGP) for 2017 to 2020 in early March which called for an increase in taxation on luxury goods and a potential rise in value-added tax but economists have said that won't be enough. ($1 = 305.4500 naira) (Reporting by Alexis Akwagyiram, Paul Carsten and Felix Onuah; Editing by Julia Glover)
+Earlier this month, Nigeria released an Economic Recovery and Growth Plan (ERGP) for 2017 to 2020, which called for an increase in taxation on luxury goods and a potential rise in value-added tax but economists have said that won’t be enough.
+(Reporting by Alexis Akwagyiram and Paul Carsten; Editing by Julia Glover)